What Does it Take to Be a Refractory Materials Repairer?

 - Dump and tamp clay in molds, using tamping tools.

-When polled, Refractory Materials Repairers say the following skills are most frequently used in their jobs:
+These are the skills Refractory Materials Repairers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.